home-assistant/home-assistant.io/source/_components/satel_integra.markdown

   default: 1
   type: integer
 zones:
-  description: This module does not discover currently which zones are actually in use, so it will only monitor the ones defined in the config.
+  description: "This module does not discover currently which zones are actually in use, so it will only monitor the ones defined in the config.
 For each zone, a proper ID must be given as well as its name (does not need to match the one specified in Satel Integra alarm).
-For more information on the available zone types, take a look at the [Binary Sensor](/components/binary_sensor.alarmdecoder/) docs. *Note: If no zones are specified, Home Assistant will not load any binary_sensor components.*
+For more information on the available zone types, take a look at the [Binary Sensor](/components/binary_sensor.alarmdecoder/) documentation.
+Note: If no zones are specified, Home Assistant will not load any binary_sensor components."
   required: false
   type: [integer, list]
   keys: